fatimakoli/gis_tutorials/11_Downloading_And_Displaying_Census_Data_From_American_FactFinder.md

 ![t11-24_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_11/t11-24_new.png)

 Right click on the newly added layer and select `Properties`.
 Under the tab named `Symbology`, select the “Quantities” on the left sidebar and choose `Graduated colors`.
-Choose the variable for the field `Gross_Rent`.
+Choose the variable for the field `Total_Rent`.
 You can choose a color ramp or create a custom ramp by right clicking on the color ramp.
 If you want to classify your data using specific breaks, click the `Classify` button to choose your selected method of breaks.
 You can also format labels to remove decimal points or change the significant figures of the displayed data.
 Select `Apply` and then `OK` and your shapefile will be symbolized using your specified parameters.

 ![t11-25_new.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_11/t11-25_new.png)